TreeTop Walk - credit: BareKiwi

 • The water is bluest when it hasn’t been raining.

-• Allow an hour to walk the track, admire the scenery and take your photos.
+• Allow an hour and a half to walk the track, admire the scenery and take your photos.

-• If you need shelter, the West Coast Treetop Walk has a cosy cafe; or spend an hour or two in Hokitika’s artist workshops, galleries and eateries.
+• If you need shelter, the West Coast Treetop Walk has a cosy cafe; or spend an hour or two exploring Hokitika’s artist workshops, galleries and eateries.

 Pancake Rocks and Blowholes - 0920 Pancake Rocks and Blowholes - 0920